TheMilkies/Cate/readme.md

 - Cate uses [robin_hood hashing](https://github.com/martinus/robin-hood-hashing), since it's 20% more efficient (on average)
 - Cate **does not** support `\"` characters in string literals, nor string splitting.

+## Advantages of Cate over other build systems
+You may be wondering what issues Cate solves, let us clear it up for you!
+1. Cate is extremely easy to learn, it doesn't require learning an entirely new language just to build a project!
+2. Cate (unlike CMake) has a consistent syntax that doesn't require documentation.
+3. Cate is smol, It has everything it needs and a little more to keep the 1% happy.

 ## Installing Cate
-If you're still here; that means you suffered enough CMake to reconsider your life choices, Thank you for choosing Cate!
+If you're still here; that means you suffered enough CMake (or Autotools) to reconsider your life choices, Thank you for choosing Cate!

 ### Debian/Ubuntu
 Run the following commands: